Monitoring a Kubernetes Workload

 Version

-For services of type pas-nestjs, the information section also contains a link to the Swagger UI:
+For services of type pas-nestjs, the information section also contains the button Open API.
+Use it to switch to the service API:

 Kubernetes